Shooting star in a dream streaking across a pastel sky with a warm gold trail

 Astrological note: A meteor shower is an image of Jupiter in trine to natal Uranus or transiting a richly populated house in the chart.
 Sagittarians and Geminis during periods of discovery and possibility often see this dream.
 If Jupiter and Uranus are currently in harmony — the abundance is real.
 Choose consciously.

 Shooting stars and comets in dreams speak of fleetingness and rarity.
 They remind: some moments do not return.
 Some opportunities — only once.
 And precisely this makes them precious.
-To not miss them is to be present.
+To not miss them is to be present — and this skill comes not from willpower but from quiet attention.

 Other Dream Meanings